-The end entity certificates issued within the SHAKEN PKI trust model are only to be used by a Subscriber for signing SHAKEN PASSporTs, as described in ATIS-1000074, and any other PASSporT extensions defined for use in the SHAKEN ecosystem.
-The SHAKEN PASSporTs are used by a Relying party to determine the authenticity of the calling party in the SP's VoIP network, as described in [ATIS-100074].
+The certificates issued within the SHAKEN PKI trust model are only to be used by a Subscriber for signing SHAKEN PASSporTs, as described in ATIS-1000074, and any other PASSporT extensions defined for use in the SHAKEN ecosystem.
+The SHAKEN PASSporTs are used by a Relying party to determine the authenticity of the calling party in the SP's VoIP network.